jeffsang/edx-platform/docs/en_us/course_authors/source/exercises_tools/lti_component.rst

 Interoperability <http://www.imsglobal.org/LTI/v1p1p1/ltiIMGv1p1p1.html>`_
 version 1.1.1 specifications.

-You can use an LTI component in two ways.
+You can use an LTI component in several ways.

+- You can use the component as a placeholder for syncing with an external grading system.
 - You can add external LTI content that is displayed only, such as textbook content that doesn’t require a student response.
 - You can add external LTI content that requires a student response.
 An external provider will grade student responses.

 For example, the following LTI component incorporates a Cerego tool that students interact with.